xiaolizilaila/Log-Covariance-Network/README.md

 `$ python full_connected_feed.py`

-to train a single fully connected layer.
+to train a single fully connected layer, the code is a modified version of tensorflow examples.

  ### Evaluate